 I would advise that ... writings of an excellent and high standard should be sent into these countries.
 If my people help me heart and soul, I wish to prepare a commentary of the Quran which should be sent to them after it has been rendered into the English language.
 I cannot refrain from stating clearly that this is my work, and that definitely no one else can do it as I can, or as he can who is an offshoot of mine and thus is included in me."
+1 with a commentary, and presented to the West.
+Moreover, he declared that he would re-establish the long-neglected, right principles for understanding the Quran.
+The resulting true knowledge of the teachings of this Holy Book would equip Muslims to present the Quran to the modern world in a way that would satisfy its doubts about faith and religion and answer its objections to Islam.
+We summarise the principles which he taught in chapter 5 of this book.

-The Founder of the Ahmadiyya Movement thus made it as one
+The Founder of the Ahmadiyya Movement thus made it as one of his most important goals to have the Quran translated into English,